JrRahul18/oops-java/README.md

 Topics Covered:
 Classes and Objects: Understanding the building blocks of OOP.

+Constructor: A special method used to initialize objects when they are created.

+Modifier: Keywords like public, private, protected, etc., that define the access level and behavior of classes, methods, and variables.

 Encapsulation: Hiding implementation details and protecting data.

 Inheritance: Reusing code and building hierarchies.